 What Screening Results Mean

-The distinction matters because it creates a clear, documented escalation path.
+The distinction matters because it creates a documented escalation path.
 If the first level of support isn't working, the school doesn't just keep doing the same thing — the law requires them to adjust and intensify.

 What Your School Must Do

-Georgia's law is specific about what schools are required to do after screening:
+Georgia's law is specific about what schools are required to do after screening.

 Your Rights as a Parent